ZeroPass/Port-documntation-and-tools/UX & Ecosystem.md

 • Publish the transaction for free.

-• Go to online portal and use your account permissions to approve the attestation(by using any Universal Authenticator Library providers).
-The link to portal with the right action pre-filled would be provided in the PassID wallet.
+• Go to the online portal and use your account permissions to approve the attestation (by using any [Universal Authenticator Library](https://github.com/EOSIO/universal-authenticator-library) providers).
+The link to the portal with the right action pre-filled would be provided in the PassID wallet.

 Your account is now PassID verified, and you can use it like any other EOS account.